dvlab-research/Facelet_Bank/readme.md

 ### Generating attribute vector

-We utilize the [Deep Feature Interpolation](https://github.com/paulu/deepfeatinterp) project to generate attribute vector to supervise our network.
+We utilize the [Deep Feature Interpolation](https://github.com/paulu/deepfeatinterp) project to generate attribute vectors as pseudo labels to supervise our facelet network.
 Please see <https://github.com/paulu/deepfeatinterp> for more details.

-After downloading all relevant data and installing all required packages, copy **DFI/demo2_facelet.py**  to the root directory of the DFI project.
-Then run
+After setting up the DFI project, copy **DFI/demo2_facelet.py**  to its root directory.
+Then cd to the DFI project folder and run

 ```bash
 python demo2_facelet.py --effect facehair --input_path images/celeba --npz_path attribute_vector
 ```

-This extracts the *facehair* effect from *images/celeba* folder, and save the extracted images to *attribute_vector* folder.
+This extracts the *facehair* effect from *images/celeba* folder, and save the extracted attribute vectors to *attribute_vector* folder.
 For more details, please run

 ```
 python demo2_facelet.py --help
 ```

-**Note:** In our implementation, we use the *aligned* version of [celebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset for training, and reshape the image to 448 x 448.
-It is desirable that the height and width of training image are divisible to 112 to avoid padding.
+**Note:** In our implementation, we use the aligned version of [celebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset for training, and resize the images to 448 x 448.

-From our experience, 2000~3000 samples should be enough for training a facelet model.
+From our experience, 2000~3000 samples should be enough to train a facelet model.

 ### Training Facelet model

 After generating enough attribute vectors, we can utilize them to train a facelet model.
-Please run
+Please cd to the " Facelet_bank" folder and run

 ```bash
 python train_facelet_net.py --effect facehair --input_path ../deepfeatinterp/images/celeba --npz_path ../deepfeatinterp/attribute_vector
 ```

+where "--input_path" is the training image folder (the one used for generating attribute vector), and "--npz_path" is the folder of the generated attribute vectors.

 For more details, please run